andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 if they were good things about Cinsault or bad things about Cinsault?
 No. Will I be able to taste the difference?
 Also no.

-We accompany our vin with an order of charcuterie presented as a three-story tower of epicurean delicacies that perfectly fits the vibe of our waterfront environs on a beautiful afternoon.
+We pair our vin with a assortment of charcuterie presented as a three-story tower of epicurean delicacies that perfectly accentuates our waterfront vibes on this beautiful afternoon.

 <figure class="figure">
   <div class="row">